test-cohort-2014/test-challenge/my_quirk.md

-##I like big butts and I cannot lie!
+##I like big butts and I cannot lie